Are you listening?

 The Book of Nature

-Many, many scientists have come to the same conclusion.
 Italian astronomer and physicist Galileo Galilei (1564-1642) referred to nature as a book that we are invited by God to study.
-He realized that even hundreds of the keenest minds could study nature for thousands of years and still not tire of learning what God had revealed “in the open book of the heavens.”[i]
-He said it was written in the language of mathematics:
+He said that even hundreds of the keenest minds could study nature for thousands of years and still not tire of learning what God had revealed “in the open book of the heavens,”[i] which was written in the language of mathematics:

 Philosophy is written in this grand book the universe, which stands continually open to our gaze.
 But the book cannot be understood unless one first learns to comprehend the language and to read the alphabet in which it is composed.
 It is written in the language of mathematics, and its characters are triangles, circles and other geometric figures, without which it is humanly impossible to understand a single word of it; without these, one wanders about in a dark labyrinth.[ii]

-For that matter, math by itself, apart from its reflection in nature, provides an unending supply of mysteries to be explored.
+Math by itself, apart from its reflection in nature, provides an unending supply of mysteries to be explored.
 Some equations have taken centuries to solve even after many mathematicians have devoted their careers to finding the solutions.
-In the past generation alone we have seen the solutions to two such equations: Fermat’s Last theorem, first posed in the 1630s, and the Poincaré Conjecture, first posed in 1904.
+In the past generation alone, we have seen the solutions to two such equations: Fermat’s Last theorem, first posed in the 1630s, and the Poincaré Conjecture, first posed in 1904.
 In each case there has been a long search for what was assumed to be absolute, objective truth.

-Space is definitely not an empty void and it is definitely not just a relationship between matter.
+Space is definitely not an empty void, and it is definitely not just a relationship between matter.
 We know this because we have seen space do things that fit neither of those ideas.
-We have observed space bend and ripple and expand.[vi]
+We have observed space bend and ripple and expand.[viii]

 Space bends and ripples and expands in relation to what?
 To a nonphysical mathematical grid.
 The heavens themselves are a medium for profound creative meaning.
 That’s why so many scientists, such as German Astronomer Johannes Kepler (1571-1630), a friend of Galileo’s, referred to the heavens as a book.